NCERT Solutions for Class 10th Science Chapter 1 : Chemical Reactions and Equations

 12. Write one equation each for decomposition reactions where energy is supplied in the form of heat, light or electricity.

 13. What is the difference between displacement and double displacement reactions?
 Write equations for these reactions.
+Answer

 In a displacement reaction, a more reactive element replaces a less reactive element from a compound.